 Improving the physical environment of academies to enable those with disabilities to take better advantage of education, benefits, facilities, and services provided.

-Accessibility plans for both Nottingham Academy Primary sites are available to view and download below.
-The Accessibility Plans have been drawn up in consultation with the Greenwood Academies Trust Board, pupils, parents, staff and Advisory Councillors of the Academy and covers the period from October 2016 – October 2019.
+Our Accessibility Plan is available to view and download below.
+The Accessibility Plan has been drawn up in consultation with the Greenwood Academies Trust Board, pupils, parents, staff and Advisory Councillors of the Academy.

 Nottingham Academy is committed to providing a fully accessible environment that values and includes all pupils, staff, parents, and visitors regardless of their education, physical, sensory, social, spiritual, emotional and cultural needs.
 We are committed to challenging negative attitudes about disability and accessibility and to developing a culture of awareness, tolerance, and inclusion.